maxwells-daemons/caltech-cs11-tensorflow/README.md

 The class is three units, pass-fail.
 That means that readings and labs should take total three hours per week, for ten weeks.
-There are six labs, some of which are 2-week, plus some setup time.
+There are seven labs, plus some setup time.
 I've tried my very best to hit the 3-unit mark, so if a week is too short or too long, please let me know!
-That being said, some weeks may be longer than you're used to for a 3-unit because the ten weeks are divided into six sections, and because we're trying to cover a _lot_ of material in a limited time.
+That being said, some weeks may be longer than you're used to for a 3-unit because the ten weeks are divided into seven sections, and because we're trying to cover a _lot_ of material in a limited time.

 If you're planning to take the course, please read this *entire* document.
 It has some important info!